-Adding A Plugin
+Adding a Plugin

-hal plugins add plugin-name --enabled \ --manifest-location="https://path/to/plugin/manifest.yml"`
+hal plugins add <plugin-name> --enabled \ --manifest-location="https://path/to/plugin/manifest.yml"`

 --enabled flag is passed when adding the plugin.

-Controlling Plugin Downloading
+Controlling Plugin Downloads

 hal plugins enable-downloading

-To modify an existing plugin, the
+To modify an existing plugin, use the

-For example, to disable a plugin, run the following command
+For example, to disable a plugin, run the following command:

-hal plugins edit plugin-name
+hal plugins edit <plugin-name> --enabled false

-To delete a plugin, run the
+To delete a plugin, run the following command:

-hal plugins delete plugin-name command
+hal plugins delete <plugin-name>

 Listing All Plugins Configured